guiajf/montyhall/README.md

 **Referências:**

-Gigerenzer, G. (2002). *Calculated risks: how to know when numbers deceive you* New York: Simon and Schuster.
+Gigerenzer, G. (2002). *Calculated risks: how to know when numbers deceive you*.
+New York: Simon and Schuster.

 Gigerenzer, G. (2014). *Risk savvy: How to make good decisions*.
 New York: Viking.